arupgsh/mtdna-server-workflow/README.md

 # mtDNA-Server Workflow
 This repository includes the new mtDNA-Server workflow starting with BAM files.
+You can also use our publicly available web service [mtDNA-Server](https://mtdna-server.uibk.ac.at).
-Note: For read mapping (FASTQ to BAM), we recommend using [bwa mem](https://github.com/lh3/bwa).
+For initial read mapping (FASTQ to BAM), we recommend using [bwa mem](https://github.com/lh3/bwa).

 ## Execute Workflow
  The workflow outputs homoplasmic and heteroplasmic sites, haplogroups using [HaploGrep](http://haplogrep.uibk.ac.at/) and also creates a contamination report.